This page contains Chapter 4 from

 Even when someone is an undoubted technical expert in a given domain, it’s worth investing time and effort in explaining to the general public the reasoning behind their recommendations.
-Rather than being forced onto uncomprehending recipients, key decisions should be collaboratively understood.
+Rather than being forced onto uncomprehending recipients, key decisions should be communicated openly and collectively understood.

-Accordingly, the ideal of technocracy needs to be subordinated to the ideal of superdemocracy – the involvement of the entire community in the process to reach decisions.
+Accordingly, there are major limitations to the concept of delegating hard decisions to domain experts.
+The ideal of technocracy needs to be subordinated to the ideal of superdemocracy – the involvement of the entire community in the process to reach decisions.

-As another important example of the ninth core principle proposed above, consider science.
+As another important example of the interplay between the core principles proposed above, consider science.

 Science should be heartily applauded – not only for its many tangible accomplishments, but also for the merits of the methods it follows.